History, tourist information, and nearby accommodation

 But Wanamaker's dream extended further than just creating a venue for theatrical performance.
 He wanted to create an educational centre; a place where young and old could learn about theatre, learn about the rich literary heritage bequeathed to us by Shakespeare, and experience for themselves how the bard's plays would have been like to see in their original setting.

 Visitors can certainly attend one of the regular performances at the Globe, including works by Shakespeare, but also modern theatrical works.
-They can take a guided tour of the Globe and hear about the history of the original Globe and the building of its modern namesake.
+You can take a guided tour of the Globe and hear about the history of the original Globe and the building of its modern namesake.

-If a play is being performed the guided tour will take visitors to the nearby site of the Rose Theatre, the Globe's big rival, which has now been at least partly excavated.
+If a play is being performed the guided tour will instead take visitors to the nearby site of the Rose Theatre, the Globe's big rival, which has now been at least partly excavated.
 And finally, visitors can explore the Exhibition centre, where they will see theatrical costumes designed, made, and fitted, learn about the historic musical instruments used during performances, see how theatrical special effects are created, watch how Shakespeare's first plays were printed, and learn about the rebuilding of the Globe during the 1990s.

 There's a lot to see and do at the Globe, even if you don't attend a performance.
-And when you've finished exploring the Globe, wander along the Thames path in front of the theatre.
-There, set into the stone wall surrounding his theatre, is a blue plaque in the name of Sam Wanamaker, the man who made possible the rebirth of Shakespeare's Globe.
+And when you've finished exploring the Globe, wander along the Thames Path in front of the theatre.
+There, set into the stone wall surrounding his theatre, is a blue plaque with the name of Sam Wanamaker, the man who made possible the rebirth of Shakespeare's Globe.
 Wanamaker never saw the completion of the Globe; he died in 1993.
 It is the modern visitor who benefits from his perseverance in recreating this delightful piece of British heritage.

 About Shakespeare's Globe